Video Analytics with Zero-streaming Cameras: Acknowledgments

 \subsection{Abstract}

-Low-cost cameras grow rapidly, producing colossal videos that enable powerful analytics but also stress network and compute resources.
-An unexploited opportunity is that most of the videos remain ``cold'' without ever being queried.
-For resource efficiency, we advocate for these cameras to be \textit{zero-streaming}: they capture videos directly to their cheap local storage and only communicate with the cloud when analytics is requested.
+Low-cost cameras enable powerful analytics.
+An unexploited opportunity is that most captured videos remain ``cold'' without being queried.
+For efficiency, we advocate for these cameras to be \textit{zero streaming}: capturing videos to local storage and communicating with the cloud only when analytics is requested.

-To this end, we present a system that spans the cloud and cameras.
-Our key ideas are twofold.
-When capturing video frames, a camera learns accurate knowledge on a sparse sample of frames, rather than learning inaccurate knowledge on all frames; in executing one query, a camera processes frames in multiple passes with multiple operators trained and picked by the cloud during the query, rather than one pass processing with operator(s) decided ahead of the query.
-On diverse queries over 15 videos and with typical wireless network bandwidth and low-cost camera hardware, our system prototype runs at more than 100$\times$ video realtime.
-It outperforms competitive alternative designs by at least 4$\times$ and up to two orders of magnitude.
+How to query zero-streaming cameras efficiently?
+Our response is a camera/cloud runtime system called \sys{}.
+It addresses two key challenges: to best use limited camera resource during video capture; to rapidly explore massive videos during query execution. \sys{} contributes two unconventional techniques.
+(1) When capturing videos, a camera builds sparse yet accurate landmark frames, from which it learns reliable knowledge for accelerating future queries.
+(2) When executing a query, a camera processes frames in multiple passes with increasingly more expensive operators.
+As such, \sys{} presents and keeps refining inexact query results throughout the query's execution.
+On diverse queries over 15 videos lasting 720 hours in total, \sys{} runs at more than 100$\times$ video realtime and outperforms competitive alternative designs.
+To our knowledge, \sys{} is the first system for querying large videos stored on low-cost remote cameras.